Major study. Minor study. GPA. UAC. SSAF. ATAR. We know university terminology can look like its own language sometimes.

 I

-Intensive school – a short period of study, usually from three to five days, where online students come on campus to complete units or assessment tasks for a subject.
+Intensive school – a short period of study, usually from three to five days, where online students come on campus to complete units and also assessment tasks for a subject.
 These may be compulsory or optional.

 L